 Sweden has a long-standing tradition of transparency and openness in governance, which has paved the way for the ambition to move forward within the area of open data.
 The Swedish government has recognized that making public data available to citizens and businesses can drive innovation, economic growth, and improve public services.
 In addition, the country benefits of a well-developed technology sector and highly skilled workforce.

 The Municipality of Kungsbacka is responsible for issues affecting major parts of the lives of the citizens and provides services to businesses in the region.
-Embracing the concept of open data would be highly advantageous from this perspective.
-Nevertheless, the Municipality faces the challenge of navigating the complexities associated with becoming a dedicated provider of open data.
+Embracing the concept of open data is highly advantageous from this perspective.
+Nevertheless, the Municipality faced the challenge of navigating the complexities associated with becoming a dedicated provider of open data.

 Participating partners